PASSlONE/PASSlONE/README.md

 I may misspell stuff on purpose.
 I do have Grammarly though...<br/>
 I may get clingy.
 I can't control it, sorry<br/>
 Everything that i say is platonic, unless I say otherwise.<br/>
-I often ask for reassurance that you are not mad at me,<br/>
+I often ask for reassurance that you are not mad at me.<br/>
+i am fictoromantic and fictosexual, and i have been a yume/selfshipper since age 9. i can not control it.<br/>

 ## interests ! !
 (If I like it a lot, it's in *italics*.
 If I love it, then it's in **bold**. )<br/>